 - A 9 year-old boy with ataxia telangiectasia from Israel was evaluated in a stem cell clinic in Moscow.
 He underwent three separate stem cell transplants.
 The fetal cell transplants were directed directly into the brain (cerebellum) and into the spinal cord.
 He complained of headaches following his final transplantation procedure and he was diagnosed with an a multifocal glioneural tumor.
 The tumor was located in the area of the stem cell injection sites.
 The cells in the tumor were examined by a pathologist and confirmed to be non-human and likely from the transplant (Amariglio et al: PLoSMed 2009; 6(2):0221-0231).

 - A 46 year-old woman with a twenty year history of lupus-related kidney disease was evaluated in a stem cell clinic in Thailand.
 She underwent G-CSF induction of hematopoietic stem cells that were collected from her blood (autologous transplant).
 The clinic in Thailand injected these cells through her skin and into her kidneys.
 She had no improvement at 3 months.
 After 6 months she complained of flank pain and had blood in her urine.
-An ultrasound and MRI study revealed a left kidney mass and a few smaller kidney masses.
+An ultrasound and MRI (magnetic resonance imaging) study revealed a left kidney mass and a few smaller kidney masses.
 There was a right adrenal gland mass and a liver mass.
 She was diagnosed with a urothelial cell carcinoma with metastatic spread and later died of sepsis.
 The authors felt her cancer was related to her stem cell injections (Thirabanjasak et al, J Am Soc Nephrol 2010; 21: 1208-1222).